graijo/java-tutorial-for-beginners/README.md

 _Book-123, Object Oriented Programming With Java, Ranga, [(Review-10, Great Book", 4), (Review-101, Awesome, 5)]_

+SS$$SS

+$$<

-**Good design is always starts from thinking outside in.Putting yourself in the shoes of somebody going to use ur class is the best way to think about designing of class.If a data/member variable is always manadatory during object creation,then it should be on creation(constructor)**
+**Good design is always starts from thinking outside in.Putting yourself in the shoes of somebody going to use ur class is the best way to think about designing of class.If a data/member variable is always manadatory during object creation,then it should be on creation(constructor).Use setter method if only some of the instance variables are needed**

 ### Step 07: The Need For Inheritance

-**Uses of inheritance-avoid duplication of code -both person and student has same data (name,email and phonenumber) and its methods
+**Uses of inheritance-avoid duplication of code -both person and student has same data (name,email and phonenumber) and its methods.
-Any user defiend class extend Object class by default if not extended To call super class method or variable from subclass,use super keyword By default Object class is extends any class can not extend 2 class as multiple inheritance(however can have a chain of inheritance) but a class can implement multiple interfaces
+Any user defiend class extend Object class by default if not extended.
+To call super class method or variable from subclass,use super keyword .
+By default Object class is extends any class. can not extend 2 class as multiple inheritance(however can have a chain of inheritance) but a class can implement multiple interfaces.
 Constructors of super and then sub class will be called when sub class's objecte instantiated.
-Using sub class object,we can call super class methods In Java, it is permitted for a super-class reference variable to reference a sub-class object instance. the converse assignment is not allowed and throws compilation error**
+Using sub class object,we can call super class methods.
+In Java, it is permitted for a super-class reference variable to reference a sub-class object instance. the converse assignment is not allowed and throws compilation error.**

+SS$$SS

 Let's look at two classes `Person` and `Student`.